thedude0606/manusoptions/DECISIONS.md

         3. Updated the `columns_to_keep` list to use `"timestamp"`.
         4. Added a comment to emphasize that the `"timestamp"` column should remain a datetime object and string formatting should be handled by the consuming function if needed for display purposes.
     - **Rationale:** This change ensures that `get_minute_data` returns a DataFrame with a `"timestamp"` column containing datetime objects.
 This aligns with the expectations of `dashboard_app.py`, allowing it to correctly convert this column to a `DatetimeIndex` and perform further time-based operations or technical analysis calculations.
 Delaying string formatting to the presentation layer (e.g., just before displaying in a Dash table) is a better practice as it keeps the underlying data in its correct type for processing.

+- **Fix for `The truth value of a Series is ambiguous` Error in RSI Calculation (2025-05-16):**
+    - **Issue:** The application was throwing a `ValueError: The truth value of a Series is ambiguous.
+Use a.empty, a.bool(), a.item(), a.any() or a.all()` error in the RSI calculation within `technical_analysis.py`.
+This occurred in the `calculate_rsi` function when attempting to use a pandas Series in a scalar context within a conditional expression.
+    - **Investigation:** The error was occurring at this line:
+      ```python
+      rs = np.where(loss == 0, np.inf if gain > 0 else 0, gain / loss)
+      ```
+      The issue is that `gain` is a pandas Series, but it's being used in a scalar context with the conditional expression `np.inf if gain > 0 else 0`.
+In pandas, you can't directly use a Series in an if-statement because it's ambiguous whether it should evaluate to True if any value is true, all values are true, etc.
+    - **Decision:** Modified the line to use nested `np.where` calls instead of the scalar conditional:
+      ```python
+      rs = np.where(loss == 0, np.where(gain > 0, np.inf, 0), gain / loss)
+      ```
+      This approach properly handles Series objects by using vectorized operations throughout, avoiding any ambiguous truth value evaluations.
+    - **Rationale:** The fix ensures that all operations on pandas Series objects use proper vectorized methods, avoiding the ambiguous truth value error.
+Using nested `np.where` calls is a common pattern for handling complex conditional logic with pandas Series objects, as it maintains the vectorized nature of the operations and avoids scalar context evaluations.
+This approach is more efficient and correctly handles element-wise operations on the Series data.